michaelmacdonald25/COVIDCounts/README.md

 Hi!
 Attached is a view of daily COVID-19 vaccine administrations in Canada by province and territory.

 The supply schedule is based on the latest information shared on Canada.ca (until mid-May).

-COVID19Tracker.ca has provided a ton of data-points for this view!
+All other data points have been provided by COVID19Tracker.ca, which has been incredibly helpful!

 I'm sharing a visualization of this content on Tableau (and sometimes Twitter); feel free to suggest any changes! :)